 Restrictions regarding animals running at large: Similar to definitions of ownership, these restrictions can be seen as imposing ownership duties of care on caregivers.
 They are similarly flawed because they presume that caregivers have control over community cats.
 Fortunately, many of these provisions, like leash laws, are restricted to dogs.

 Public nuisances: Provisions governing public nuisance prohibitions — typically part of local ordinances or health code regulations — are often very broad, and can therefore sometimes be interpreted to mean cats at large are, by definition, public nuisances.
-(See “Working with Enforcement and Dispatch Staff” for additional information on this topic.)
+(See “Working with Field Services and Dispatch Staff” for additional information on this topic.)

 Restrictions on feeding: Even if the feeding of cats and all of the associated duties of care are not directly tied to ownership, feeding restrictions (e.g., limiting the amount of time food can be left out, feeding only cats who have been sterilized and/or are part of a registered colony, banning the feeding of any outdoor animals) can be used to impede TNR efforts and other CCP activities.